picotech/picosdk-ps5000a-matlab-instrument-driver/README.md

-# PicoScope 5000 Series - MATLAB Generic Instrument Driver
+# PicoScope 5000 Series (A API) - MATLAB Generic Instrument Driver

-This MATLAB<sup>®</sup> Generic Instrument Driver allows you to acquire data from the PicoScope<sup>®</sup> 5000 Series Flexible Resolution Oscilloscopes and control in-built signal generator functionality.
+This MATLAB<sup>®</sup> Generic Instrument Driver allows you to acquire data from the PicoScope<sup>®</sup> 5000 Series Flexible Resolution Oscilloscopes and control built-in signal generator functionality.
 The data could be processed in MATLAB using functions from Toolboxes such as [Signal Processing Toolbox](https://www.mathworks.com/products/signal.html).

-The driver has been created using Instrument Control Toolbox v3.2.
+The driver has been updated using Instrument Control Toolbox v3.13.

 This Instrument Driver package includes the following: